PawFV/REACT-Conf-Manager/README.md

 # REACT-Conf-Manager
 Manager List of Guests with React &amp; Sass

-Recently added Sass, still working on it.
-I'm trying to get ride of bootstrap styles while architecturing Sass with it.
+Recently added Sass, working on it at the moment, it is fully responsive and functional.